-Ethereum will replace Visa in a “couple of years” says founder
+Ethereum will replace Visa in a ‘couple of years’ says founder

 Vitalik Buterin explains Ethereum in his own words at Disrupt SF